snl-dakota/dakota/docs/user/usingdakota/advanced/advancedmethods.rst

 values.
 However, when integrality is relaxed, additional logic for interpolating between the discrete real values is needed.

+..
+   TODO:
+   % Note: it should be straightforward to extend MINLP to support
+   % general discrete variables, if PICO would support it.
+Does this
+   % come up in MILP for logistics, etc.?

 .. _`adv_meth:sbm`:

 Surrogate-Based Minimization